 Our Board met 38 times (including telephonic meetings) during 2017.
-Each of our current directors attended at least seventy-five percent (75%) of the total number of meetings held by the Board during the period in 2017 for which he or she was a director and the total number of meetings held by each standing committee of the Board on which such individual served during the period in 2017 for which he or she served as a committee member.
+Each of our current directors attended at least seventy-five percent (75%) of the total number of meetings held by the Board during the period in 2017 for which he or she was a director and the total number of meetings held by each standing committee of the Board on which such individual served during the period in 2017 for which he or she served as a committee member, other than Ms. McKenna-Doyle, who joined the Board in mid-October 2017 and attended seventy percent (70%) of the total number of Board and standing committee meetings held during the period for which she served in 2017.